+Interactive service approaches to marketing Nigerian banks did not realize the goal of return on owners' investment by not fostering relationship types of behaviours such as trust, dependability, reliability etc. 2.
+Internal marketing strategy has positively and significantly influenced service/product quality, return on owners' investment and customers' loyalty but did not positively impact on market share according to multiple regression results.
+This is supported by the demographic analysis carried out on the questionnaires using mean method.
+The analyses of the internal marketing strategy show that bank carrying out a number of changes annually is rated 3.87, the bank commits huge amount of money on advertisement annually is 3.
 For effective market strategy and positioning, internal marketing of a firm must be holistic and begin with market orientation.
-Market orientation is a form of organizational culture where employees work as a team. are committed to continuously create superior customer value through marketing activities that lead to better performance of a company.
+Market orientation is a form of organizational culture where employees work as a team, are committed to continuously create superior customer value through marketing activities that lead to better performance of a company.
 The internal market orientation concept uses market information for efficient and effective decisions that guarantee value added services/products.
 The concept is also concerned with organizational culture, innovation, human resource planning and organizational learning and team building.
 These are geared to satisfy the customers by rendering quality services that attract customers' loyalty hence positively impacting on return on owners' investment.
-Banks carrying out few number of innovative changes. low amount of money on advertisement annually, poor practise of corporate democracy and non proactive service increased service failures on ATM as well as These could be responsible for internet services. internal stractegy not impacting positively on market share.

-External/relationship marketing strategy has positively and significantly influenced service/product quality, market share, return on owners' investment and customers' according to multiple regression test result carried out.
+Banks carrying out few number of innovative changes, low amount of money on advertisement annually, poor practise of corporate democracy and non proactive service increased service failures on ATM as well as internet services.
+These could be responsible for internal stractegy not impacting positively on market share. according to multiple regression test result carried out.
 This is supported by the demographic analysis carried out on the questionnaires using mean method.
 The analyses revealed that partnership with the government agencies has mean value (4.35), banks sponsor some development project for the government is 4.25 and the bank partnership with other firms mean value is 4.54.
-Furthermore the firms invest on banks' equity annually is (4.08), these equity increases capital base of bank is (4.24) and the impact of environments (regulatory /policy making agencies) on the implementation of bank strategies is encourage is (3.40).
-This implies that the mean values of firms invest on banks' equity annually (4.08 and the impact of environments (regulatory /policy making agencies) on the implementation of bank strategies (3.40) are less than the grand mean 4.18 hence their impacts are less.
-However, external/relationship marketing strategy has positively and significantly influenced service/product quality, market share, return on owners' investment and customers' loyalty

-Olatunji (2009); Reiner (2008) said that external marketing tries to build on mutual satisfaction of long-term relationships and partner relationship management (PRM) such as alliance, merger, collaboration, business partnership etc.
+Furthermore the firms invest on banks' equity annually is (4.08), these equity increases capital base of bank is (4.24) and the impact of environments (regulatory /policy making agencies) on the implementation of bank strategies is encourage is ??3.40).
+This implies that the mean values of firms invest on banks' equity annually (4.08 and the impact of environments (regulatory /policy making agencies) on the implementation of bank strategies ??3.40) are less than the grand mean 4.18 hence their impacts are strategy has positively and significantly influenced service/product quality, market share, return on owners' investment and customers' loyalty Olatunji (2009); Reiner (2008) said that external marketing tries to build on mutual satisfaction of longterm relationships and partner relationship management (PRM) such as alliance, merger, collaboration, business partnership etc.